Beyond MACs: Hardware Efficient Architecture Design for Vision Backbones: Experiments

 \subsubsection{Evaluation of Edge Optimization}

-To put our LowFormer edge GPU variants in perspective, we compare them in \Cref{tab:final_comparison} to the highest competing models from \Cref{tab:imagenetresults} based on their respective Jetson TX2 latency.
-In the supplementary material, we further analyzed the power consumption of models in \Cref{tab:final_comparison}. \bmhead{GPU Throughput \& TX2 Latency } LowFormer-E1/E2/E3 consistently achieve a better throughput and TX2 latency than all compared state-of-the-art models with a similar or lower top-1 accuracy, including the LowFormer base models (B0/B1.5/B2/B3).
+To put our LowFormer edge GPU variants in perspective, we compare them in \Cref{tab:final_comparison} to the highest competing models from \Cref{tab:imagenetresults} based on their respective Jetson TX2 latency. \bmhead{GPU Throughput \& TX2 Latency } LowFormer-E1/E2/E3 consistently achieve a better throughput and TX2 latency than all compared state-of-the-art models with a similar or lower top-1 accuracy, including the LowFormer base models (B0/B1.5/B2/B3).
 LowFormer-E1 for example has half of the TX2 latency of MobileOne-S3 \citep{mobileone}, while having 0.7\% higher accuracy.
 LowFormer-E2 has a similar latency compared to FastViT-T12 \citep{fastvit}, but scores 2.5\% higher in ImageNet top-1 accuracy.

 \bmhead{GPU Latency} LowFormer-E1/E2 similarly outperform all compared models in GPU latency, however LowFormer-E3 fares considerably worse in that regard.
 This is mainly to the fact, that it still makes use of the attention operation, which has a negative impact on GPU latency (as mentioned in \Cref{subsec:eff_analysis_edgebones}).
 Nevertheless it is considerably more efficient when compared to LowFormer-B3$_{r192}$. \bmhead{Mobile Latency} Regarding mobile execution on the iPhone 13, the edge variant do not give a consistent speed-up, when compared with the LowFormer base versions.
 Moreover, architectures like RepViT and FastViT \citep{repvit, fastvit} achieve superior performance on iPhone 13.
 This is in part because the edge variants and base models feature a higher amount of MACs, which the mobile compute hardware cannot effectively parallelize.